Marker Logo

 Erected 1985 by the congregation.
 (Marker Number 26-6.)

 Location.
 33° 50.244′ N, 79° 2.861′ W. Marker is in Conway, South Carolina, in Horry County.
-Marker is at the intersection of 5th Avenue and Main Street (Business U.S. 701), on the left when traveling west on 5th Avenue.
+It is at the intersection of 5th Avenue and Main Street (Business U.S. 701), on the left when traveling west on 5th Avenue.
 Touch for map.
 Marker is in this post office area: Conway SC 29526, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Wade Hampton Oak (within shouting distance of this marker); The Historic Brick for this Park (about 500 feet away, measured in a direct line); Welcome to Kingston Park!
+At least 8 other markers are within walking distance of this marker: The Wade Hampton Oak (within shouting distance of this marker); The Historic Brick for this Park (about 500 feet away, measured in a direct line); Welcome to Kingston Park!

 Paid Advertisement